Logic-gate/Keymapper/README.md

 I do acknowledge that this is not an ideal way to achieve keyboard shortcuts, it has it's flaws and could damage your phone.
 Especially if you mess up the command; it takes regular system commands and could be used as root...red flag.

 Another issue is the logic of the process. `listen for input --> take first accepted input --> log it to a file --> wait for the second accepted input --> execute command`.
 The logic is flawed.
-A better way to do it is by simply listening for the first two consecutive and accepted inputs or by using a key combination method, as in listening for two codes...moved to todo.
+A better way to do it is by simply listening for the first two consecutive and accepted inputs or by using a key combination method, as in listening for the sum of two codes...moved to todo.

 # Todo

 * change makefile
 * Refactoring
 * Use key combination methods rather than instigator and trigger
+* Implement notifications in Glib or pure C
+* Add Type EV_ABS, codes X, Y, and Pressure for touchscreen - could be an interesting avenue to explore.